-Cast Announced For GREASE At Mountain Theatre Company
+Cast Announced for GREASE At Mountain Theatre Company

+The cast for GREASE features Brooks Andrew as Doody, Jack Baugh as Danny Zuko, Zachary Bigelow (North American Tour of ANASTASIA, National Tour of SOMETHING ROTTEN!) as Kenickie, Catrina Contini as Cha Cha, Grace Crugnale (CATS, Royal Caribbean) as Marty, David Gaztambide as Roger, Kate Jarecki (THE WIZARD OF OZ, Syracuse Stage) as Jan, Katherine Lindsley (Regional Premier: ANASTASIA, White Plains Performing Arts Center) as Sandy, Robert Rice (International Tour: THE SOUND OF MUSIC) as Vince Fontaine, Ashley Rubin (National Tour of GREASE) as Frenchy, Sarah Santos (A CHORUS LINE, STATE FAIR at The REV Theatre Co.) as Rizzo, Jillian Worthing as Patty Simcox, Galvin Yuan as Eugene, and Jackson Dunlap, David Benjamin Perry, Marisa Spahn, and Savanna Worthington in the Ensemble.

+Also joining Daniel as part of the creative team for Mountain Theatre Company's production of GREASE are Raymond Lamar Bennett (Broadway: MOULIN ROUGE!
+THE MUSICAL) as Choreographer, Lori Nielsen (JERSEY BOYS, Mountain Theatre Company) as Vocal Director, Tom Hansen (JERSEY BOYS at Mountain Theatre Company, FRANKIE & JOHNNY at American Stage) as Scenic Designer, Beck Jones (RuPaul's Drag Race, THE ROCKY HORROR SHOW, ROCK OF AGES at Mountain Theatre Company) as Costume Designer, Hannah Wien (THE ROCKY HORROR SHOW, ROCK OF AGES at Mountain Theatre Company) as Lighting Designer, Cheyenne Dalton (CLICK CLACK BOO: A TRICKY TREAT at Orlando Family Stage) as Sound Designer, and Vera Conrad (THE MOUSETRAP at The Alley Theatre) as Production Stage Manager.

-Performances for the three-week limited engagement run June 5 - 22, 2024, and will play at the Highlands Performing Arts Center.
+Tickets for GREASE are available now and start at $58.
+Performances for the three-week limited engagement run June 5 - 22, 2024, and will play at the Highlands Performing Arts Center in Highlands, NC.
+This production includes mild language and mild adult themes.
+Visit www.MountainTheatre.com for a full schedule and additional information.

-One of North Carolina’s oldest professional theatre companies continues its summer tradition of bringing Broadway musicals to Highlands.

-Put on your leather jackets, poodle skirts, bobby socks and slick back that pompadour as Mountain Theatre Company presents the musical comedy classic, Grease for 3 weeks this summer.
-Directed by Scott Daniel (MTC’s executive artistic director) and choreographed by Raymond Lamar Bennet (Broadway’s Moulin Rouge), the production will begin June 5th with an opening night +All Access event that includes complimentary champagne, hors d'oeuvres, and a backstage tour with the cast and creative team.
+Mountain Theatre Company is the resident professional theatre company at the Highlands Performing Arts Center, located in Highlands, NC.
+2024 will mark their 86th season.
+Formed initially at The Highlands Playhouse as The Highlands Little Theatre in 1938, Mountain Theatre Company has changed its name multiple times throughout the years, but has consistently provided live entertainment in Highlands, NC.
+Mountain Theatre Company is the only professional theatre company in a 50 mile radius of Highlands, NC and is considered a cultural gem of the area.
+Mountain Theatre Company rebranded in 2022 under the executive artistic direction of Scott Daniel.
+Along with the new name, Mountain Theatre Company shifted its producing model in 2022 from a summer stock theatre to a regional theatre.
+The theatre company now produces theatre throughout the year.
+Mountain Theatre Company has a growing annual audience and is a significant contributor to the local economy and the arts in Western North Carolina.

 |Test and expand your Broadway knowledge with our new game - The Broadway Match-Up!
 How well do you know your Broadway casting trivia?